6 essential personal training forms for your fitness business

 2. Physical Activity Readiness Questionnaire (PAR-Q)

-Some level of physical activity should not be a problem for most people.
-However, you should avoid relying on an individual’s informal assessment of their health and ability.
-Many new clients will not know their limits or the risks of exceeding them.
+Many clients who are looking for a personal trainer will already have experience with exercising, whether that’s from going to the gym or playing a sport.
+However, you should avoid relying on an individual’s informal assessment of their health and ability, as many will not know their limits or the risks of exceeding them.

 That’s where the Physical Activity Readiness Questionnaire (PAR-Q) comes in.
-A personal trainer PAR-Q form is a detailed questionnaire about a client’s general health and exercise history.
+A PAR-Q form for personal trainers is a detailed questionnaire that should be part of the essential client screening process to help you discover your client’s general health and exercise history.

-The form asks clients to disclose any health condition, injury, or illnesses that might affect their ability to exercise.
+The form asks clients to disclose any health conditions, injuries, or illnesses that might affect their ability to exercise.
 It also asks questions about the client’s health goals and helps personal trainers design a programme that won’t put the client at undue risk of injury.

-Clients must also notify you of any change in their circumstances—for instance, pregnancy or the diagnosis of an illness.
+Clients must also notify you of any change in their circumstances—for instance, pregnancy or the diagnosis of an illness—so that you can update their forms accordingly.

 3. Fitness assessment form